segmentio/daydream/Readme.md

 ## Analytics

-You can easily add analytics-node to your own chrome extension:
+Daydream uses the [analytics-node](https://github.com/segmentio/analytics-node) library for analytics tracking.
+Here's an example of how you can add analytics to your own chrome extension:

 ```js
 var Analytics = require('analytics-node');